 The Renal Unit currently supervises the care of patients on renal replacement therapy including hospital haemodialysis, home haemodialysis, CAPD, APD and transplant patients.
 The main unit is in Dumfries.
 We have a 4 station satellite unit in Stranraer 75 miles west of Dumfries and also have 3 station satellite unit in Kirkcudbright.
 We run two haemodialysis shifts a day in Dumfries on a Monday, Wednesday and Friday and one shift on a Tuesday, Thursday and Saturday.
-The Stranraer satellite unit currently runs two shifts a day on a Monday, Wednesday and Friday and 1 shift on a Tuesday, Thursday and Saturday.
-Kirkcudbright satellite unit currently runs two shifts on a Monday, Wednesday and Friday.
+The Stranraer satellite unit currently run two shifts a day on a Monday, Wednesday and Friday and 2 shifts on a Tuesday, Thursday and Saturday.
+Kirkcudbright satellite unit currently runs 1 shift on a Monday, Wednesday and Friday morning.

 There are too few renal in-patients to justify a renal ward in Dumfries.
 Patients requiring admission go to Ward D8 at the New DGRI which they share with general medical, diabetes and cardiology patients.
 Patients with acute kidney injury requiring dialysis are treated either in ward D8 or the critical care unit at the New DGRI.

-We hold medical renal strategy meetings every week on a Wednesday afternoon and renal business meetings every three months on a Thursday afternoon, the latter supported by the medical General Manager and Finance Director of the Trust.
+We hold medical renal strategy meetings once a month and renal business meetings every four months on a Thursday afternoon, the latter supported by the medical General Manager and Finance Director of the Trust.
 Other monthly meetings include transplant assessments, pre-dialysis, access, anaemia, phosphate, haemodialysis review and PD meetings.
-Mr Marc Clancy, Transplant Surgeon at the Queen Elizabeth University Hospital, Glasgow visits Dumfries every three months to see and discuss Dumfries patients undergoing both recipient and donor work up which are all undertaken locally and to address difficult access problems.

 The Renal Unit undertakes a number of local and national audits, participates in multi-centre studies and encourages all staff to undertake and publish as much research as time will allow.
 Recent papers have been published in the BMJ, Lancet, QJM and Age and Ageing.
 We present regularly at the Scottish Renal Association and play an active part in the Scottish Renal Registry.